cocos/cocos-docs/en/concepts/scene/scene-editing.md

 # Build a Scene Image Using the Scene Panel

-This document will introduce the use of the [Scene](../../editor/scene/index.md) panel to create and edit scene images.
+This document will introduce the workflow and tips of using [Scene](../../editor/scene/index.md) panel to create and edit scene images.

-## Quickly Add Basic Node Types Using the "Create Node" Menu
+## Use the "Create Node" Menu to Quickly Add Basic Node Types

 When we start adding content to the scene, we typically start with the **Create Node** menu in the **Hierarchy** panel, which is the menu that pops up when you click the **+** button in the upper left corner, and select the base node type we need from several simple node categories and add it to the scene.